Male infertility

 How is male infertility diagnosed?

-Male infertility is diagnosed through a combination of medical history, physical examination, and laboratory tests including semen analysis to identify issues with sperm production or quality, and other reproductive functions.
+Male infertility is diagnosed through a combination of medical history, physical examination, and laboratory tests including semen analysis.

 How is male infertility treated?